iv3d0/vGIF_To_WebP/README.md

 The converted files will be saved in an output_webp folder in the same directory.

 Example Usage
-Place all your GIFs and the script in the same folder.
+- Place all your GIFs and the script in the same folder.
-Run the script.
+- Run the script.
-Enter the desired compression quality (e.g., 50 for medium quality).
+- Enter the desired compression quality (e.g., 50 for medium quality).
-Choose whether the WebP should loop (y for yes, n for no).
+- Choose whether the WebP should loop (y for yes, n for no).
-All converted WebP files will be saved in the output_webp folder.
+- All converted WebP files will be saved in the output_webp folder.
-Script Breakdown
-GIF Conversion: Uses ffmpeg to convert .gif files to .webp format with options for compression and looping.
-Automatic ffmpeg Download: If ffmpeg is not found in the folder, it is downloaded and extracted automatically.
-Output Folder: The converted WebP files are saved in a subfolder called output_webp.
-Troubleshooting
-ffmpeg not found: If the script cannot find or download ffmpeg, ensure that you have an active internet connection and that curl is installed.
-No GIFs found: Make sure you place the script in the same directory as your GIF files or move your GIFs into the same folder as the script.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.